-When you set Mode to "Auto Heat/Cool", Flair essentially creates a 3F range around the set point for switching modes.
+When Mode is set to "Auto Heat/Cool", Flair essentially creates a 3F range around the set point for switching modes.
 Flair will switch to heating when the set point drops 3F below the home set point and switch to cooling when the home set point rises 3F above the home set point.

 So for example, let's say the home set point is 72F.
-Flair will not switch to heat mode until the home temperature drops below 69F, and it will not switch to cool mode until the home temperature rises above 75F.
+Flair will switch to heat mode when the home temperature drops below 69F, and it will switch to cool mode when the home temperature rises above 75F.
 Read further to understand the details of operation.

 Implicit Heat-To and Cool-To Set Points

-When Mode is set to "Auto Heat/Cool", Flair will create two implicit set points: a heat-to set point and a cool-to set point.
-By default, these are 2F above and below the home set point.
+When Mode is set to "Auto Heat/Cool", Flair will create two implicit set points: a Heat-To set point and a Cool-To set point.
+By default, these are 2F below and above the home set point, respectively.
 The 2F is called the Heat Cool Mode Hysteresis.

-Note: For systems with integrated smart thermostats and the Set Point Controller is set to thermostat, Flair uses the heat-to and cool-to set points from the thermostat.
+Note: For systems with integrated smart thermostats where the Set Point Controller is set to thermostat, Flair reads the Heat-To and Cool-To set points from the thermostat.

 Rooms with Holds

-Each room with a hold will get its own implicit heat-to and cool-to set points.
+Each room with a hold will get its own implicit Heat-To and Cool-To set points used for Vent operation.
 By default these are 2F above and below the room's set point.

-Like all thermostatic systems, Flair uses a hysteresis band (or range) around the set point.
-The default hysteresis band is 1F above and below the set point.
+Like all thermostatic systems, Flair uses an operating range (or hysteresis band) for knowing when to open and close Smart Vents.
+By default this is 1F around the set point.
 We call this the Vent Hysteresis.
-For a set point of 72F, the range is 71F to 73F.
+For a set point of 72F, the operating range is 71F to 73F.

-Note: While Vent Hysteresis is not used for mini split set point handling per se, it is used in the calculation for switching mini splits between heating and cooling.
+Note: While Vent Hysteresis is not used for mini split set point handling per se, it is used in the calculation for mode switching.

-Flair uses the sum of the Heat Cool Mode Hysteresis (default 2F) and the Vent Hysteresis (default 1F) as the mode switching value.
-By default, this value is 3F (1F + 2F).
+Flair uses the sum of the Vent Hysteresis (default 1F) and the Heat Cool Mode Hysteresis (default 2F) as the mode switching value.
+By default, the mode switching value is 3F (1F + 2F).
 Professionally, this is called the auto changeover differential.

-Switching also depends on the current mode.
-If the heat is on, when the room temperature goes 1F above the cool-to set point, Flair will switch to cooling.
-If the AC is on, when the room temperature drops 1F below the heat-to set point, Flair will switch to heating.
+If the home is heating, when the room temperature rises 1F above the Cool-To set point, Flair will switch to cooling.
+If the home is cooling, when the room temperature drops 1F below the Heat-To set point, Flair will switch to heating.